-*This article first appeared in The Malaysian Reserve on 13 May 2019.
+*The article first appeared in the 13 May edition of The Malaysian Reserve